-According to information provided by the Applicant, grading is anticipated to require a total soil export of 7,600 CY, or 9,880 tons, which would be exported off site.
+According to information provided by the Applicant, grading is anticipated to require a total soil export of 112,100 CY, or 145,730 tons, which would be exported off site.
 Estimates were based on the City's C&D Debris Conversion Rate Table, which identifies an excavated soil weight of 1.30 tons/CY (City 2016b; Appendix B).
+Excavated soil is designated as 100 percent for reuse or recycling.
+Excavated soil not reused is anticipated to be diverted at a rate of 100 percent to one of the facilities from the City's Certified C&D Recycling Facility Directory (City 2023; Appendix A).

-Excavated soil is anticipated to be diverted at a rate of 100 percent to one of the facilities from the City's Certified C&D Recycling Facility Directory (City 2023; Appendix A).
-Certified facilities include the following:
+Certified facilities include: